-This Sunday, Feb.
-8, the National Academy of Recording Arts & Sciences (also known as The Recording Academy) will host its 57th annual Grammy Awards presentation.
-Awards will be given in 82 categories covering 30 fields of music including Record of the Year, Album of the Year, Song of the Year and Best New Artist.
+On Monday, Feb.
+15, the National Academy of Recording Arts & Sciences (also known as The Recording Academy) will host its 58th annual Grammy Awards presentation.
+Awards will be given in multiple categories covering 30 fields of music including Record of the Year, Album of the Year, Song of the Year and Best New Artist.

 But out of all the music that is released each year, how does the Recording Academy winnow it down to the final nominees and winners?
 Lisa Goich, a project manager at the Recording Academy offices in Santa Monica, Calif., shed some light on it.
 "It's a really good process," she says, "and I think it just ensures what gets to the top is truly exemplary."

 Here's how it works:

 The Recording Academy comprises more than 12,000 voting members.
 To qualify as a voting member of the Recording Academy, one must be able to prove a career in music through documented evidence; basically, this means you must have at least 12 recorded tracks that have been commercially released in the U.S. through industry-recognized outlets.

 Members are organized under 12 chapter offices, determined by geography.
 Because Chicago is the nearest chapter office to Minnesota, any Minnesota-based members of the Recording Academy report up through the Chicago chapter.

 Recorded works are nominated by the voting members.
 To be eligible for this year's Grammy Awards nominations, works had to have been released between Oct.
-1, 2013, and Sept.
-30, 2014.
+1, 2014, and Sept.
+30, 2015.
 They also have to have been recorded within the past five years (the exception to the five-year rule is in the Best Historical Album Category).
-This year, a total of 20,000 eligible works were entered.

 The Long Weekend